 An arrest warrant also has to include certain information in order to be valid.
 This includes:

 - Defendant's name

-- Criminal offense for which they are accused
+- The criminal offense for which he or she is accused

 - Time, date, and location the warrant was issued